QuanterallAcademy-DeFi-Group1/NFT-marketplace/README.md

 ```

 setup your api keys for Pinata and Alchemy APIs - create new .env file with this content
+Use goerli test network to have pinata API working
 ```
-REACT_APP_PINATA_KEY = ""
+I have made a setup with own private key and alchemy project and pinata api keys REACT_APP_PINATA_KEY = ""
 REACT_APP_PINATA_SECRET = ""
 REACT_APP_ALCHEMY_API_URL = "",